BrianPugh/cyclopts/docs/source/groups.rst

    ╰──────────────────────────────────────────────────────────────────────────────╯

 The default group is defined by the registering app's :attr:`.App.group_command`, which defaults to a group named ``"Commands"``.
-For commands, the fields :attr:`.Group.converter` and :attr:`.Group.validator` have no effect.

 ----------------
 Parameter Groups